 Author's main message

 Skills mismatch has large effects on productivity and unemployment, and is therefore an important concern for economic policymakers.
-Almost all proposed policy interventions suggest reforms of education and training as solutions to perceived shortages of skills, while little attention is paid to wage setting.
-This is problematic because such reforms, which are often expensive, will be ineffective if wages do not reflect relative skill shortages.
-If mismatch instead reflects an unresponsiveness of wages, then workers will “sell” their skills where they fetch the best price, rather than where they are most needed.
+Almost all proposed policy interventions suggest reforms of education and training as solutions to perceived shortages of skills, while little attention is paid to the rigidity in employers’ job requirements.
+This is problematic because such reforms, which are often expensive, will be ineffective if employers are over-screening candidates, even when skill supply is abundant.
+If mismatch instead reflects a restrictive recruitment process, then such barriers of entry for workers will prevent them from getting hired even when they have the right skills.

 The idea that the labor market suffers from severe imbalances in terms of skills offered by workers and those required by employers is a pervasive one.
 Skills mismatch is viewed as a structural issue—that is, an issue that is present whether the economy is in good shape or in crisis.
 However, its salience re-emerges during recessions.
-During the recent Great Recession, for example, questions arose about whether increased mismatch was the reason that unemployment remained high long after the initial, precipitating events.
+During the Great Recession, for example, questions arose about whether increased mismatch was the reason that unemployment remained high long after the initial, precipitating events.
+The recent COVID-19 pandemic also generated concerns about whether job demand shifting towards high-skill remote work would further worsen the prospects of the unemployed who lost their job due to lockdowns.
 In government circles, the issue is perceived as independent of business cycles.
 It is not uncommon for some sectors to complain about the trouble they experience finding workers, while unemployment rates remain stubbornly high.

-As shown in the Illustration, three possible reasons could explain why a skills gap persists: (i) workers do not adjust to changes in skills demand by acquiring the new skills needed to find a job; (ii) firms do not adjust to changes in skills supply by creating jobs that utilize the skills available in the labor market; or, (iii) wages do not reflect skills shortages by creating incentives for workers to acquire scarce skills, or to abandon other occupations.
+As shown in the Illustration, three possible reasons could explain why a skills gap persists: (i) workers do not adjust to changes in skills demand by acquiring the new skills needed to find a job; (ii) firms do not adjust to changes in skills supply by creating jobs that utilize the skills available in the labor market; or, (iii) wages do not create enough incentives for workers to acquire scarce skills, or to abandon other occupations.

 At the same time, many academic economists remain unconvinced of the existence of a skills gap.
-Accustomed to the idea of the “invisible hand” equating supply and demand, they are naturally skeptical about the idea that large segments of the labor market would persistently be in disequilibrium; that is, they find it hard to believe that employers would not be able to convince workers who have, or could acquire, needed skills to work for them, perhaps in return for a higher wage than they might earn elsewhere.
+Accustomed to the idea of the “invisible hand” equating supply and demand, they are naturally skeptical about the idea that large segments of the labor market would persistently be in disequilibrium; that is, they find it hard to believe that job seekers would not adjust to, or acquire the needed skills to work for employers who are willing to offer higher wages.